Country _ Name

 In addition to internet banking and mobile banking, contactless services, such as opening bank accounts without visiting the bank in-person, are increasing.
 Further, open banking systems are recently being implemented, which enable users to look up multiple bank accounts and make payments and transfers using a single application.
 It is expected that open banking systems will enable FinTech companies to actively enter the financial market, and banks would be able to provide a variety of services, including asset management services for customers and selling financial instruments.

-In addition, the operation of online-only banks is accelerating the digital transformation of banking services, and Toss Bank has recently been authorized as the country's third online-only bank.
+In addition, the operation of online-only banks is accelerating the digital transformation of banking services, and in 2021, Toss Bank was authorized as the country's third online-only bank.
+As of March 2025, four applicants have submitted preliminary license applications for authorization as the fourth online-only bank in Korea.

 Legal affairs